Do You Know the Best Way to Use a 529?

 Before making decisions, ask yourself these important questions:

-• Who Owns the 529?
-A 529 owned by the student or guardians is treated differently than a 529 owned by grandparents or other family members.
+• Who owns the 529?
+The federal financial aid system has different rules for a 529 owned by a parent, guardian or the student than one owned by grandparents or other family members.

-• Is Your Need for the 529 Reduced by a Scholarship?
+• Does a scholarship reduce your need for the 529?
 If your child receives a full or partial scholarship that reduces or removes your need for the 529, you can still access the money if you do it right.

 OWNER OF 529 PLAN